Multiway Junction Conditions: Booklets and Webs: Junction conditions in dilaton gravity

 Specifically, setting $d=1$ and $\lambda=0$ leads to a solution that is applicable to JT gravity.
 In this scenario, $\Sigma$ is one-dimensional, and we only need to select one internal coordinate, denoted as $u$, which induces a metric component $h_{uu}$.
 Then we have $K^{[i]}_{uu}=K^{[i]}h_{uu}$.
 The $u$ coordinate can always be reparameterized so that $h_{uu}$ is constant.
 The junction conditions then reduce to

-We refer to eq.\eqref{JTjunctionK} as the junction condition for the extrinsic curvature and eq.\eqref{JTjunctionPhi} as the junction condition for the dilaton.
-In the subsequent paper~\cite{SPL2}, we show how these two constraints determine the solution of JT gravity on the pages that can be glued together.
+We refer to Eq.~\eqref{JTjunctionK} as the junction condition for the extrinsic curvature and Eq.~\eqref{JTjunctionPhi} as the junction condition for the dilaton.
+In the companion papers~\cite{SPL,SPL2}, we show how these two constraints determine the solution of JT gravity on the pages that can be glued together.